Rotary slates Shredding day

 Last year, approximately 12,000 pounds of paper was collected, shredded and recycled to make new paper products.

-This prevented over six tons of paper from being added to the landfill and translated into 130 trees that did not have to be cut down.
+Over six tons of paper were prevented from being added to the landfill, which translated into 130 trees that did not have to be cut down.

 Over 100,000 pounds of paper have been shredded to date, saving over 1,000 trees.